 High-Speed Integrated Electronic Systems Lab (HISIES)

-He joined the faculty of Electrical and Computer Engineering Department at University of California, Davis in 2011.
+He joined the faculty of Electrical and Computer Engineering Department at University of California, Davis in 2011 and is currently an Associate Professor.
 He was a visiting professor in Electrical Engineering and Computer Science Department at University of California, Irvine from 2011 to 2012.
-From 2004 to 2006, he was with the National Aeronautics and Space Administration (NASA), Jet Propulsion Laboratory (JPL), to design L-band transceivers for synthetic aperture radars (SAR) and high power amplifiers for Mass Spectrometer applications.
+From 2004 to 2006, he was with the National Aeronautics and Space Administration (NASA), Jet Propulsion Laboratory (JPL) as a RFIC designer.
 His research interests include mm-wave and terahertz integrated circuits and systems.

 Hadi Bameri received his B.Sc. and M.Sc. degrees in electrical engineering from Shahid Bahonar University of Kerman, Kerman, Iran, in 2008 and 2010, respectively.
 He is currently working toward the Ph.D. degree at University of California, Davis.
 His research interests include mm-wave and terahertz integrated circuits with emphasis on Power Amplifiers.